 Mt.
 Holyoke College, B.A.

 ExpertiseManagement and implementation of development policies, programs and projects.
+Scaling up.

 Field experience in China, including the Tibet Autonomous Region; Bangladesh, Sudan, Fiji, Pakistan; Afghanistan; Zimbabwe and East Africa.